Work Visa for Brazil

 Top 10 In-demand Jobs for Foreigners in Brazil

-Brazil's diverse economy offers numerous opportunities for foreign professionals. the tech industry in São Paulo offers remote work opportunities for foreigners.
+Brazil's diverse economy offers numerous opportunities for foreign professionals.
+The tech industry in São Paulo offers remote work opportunities for foreigners.
 Recent 2026 updates have seen an increase in demand for renewable energy specialists.

 1. Software Developers: High demand in São Paulo, salaries range from BRL 8,000 to BRL 15,000 (USD 1,520-2,850, EUR 1,400-2,660).